symbol/symbol-docs/source/getting-started/training.rst

 Self-paced training
 ###################

 Although you can read this documentation from start to end, we recommend you to go directly to the section you want to know more.
-At the end of each section, you will find **specific guides** to understand how to use and combine the different built-in features.
+At the end of each section, you will find :ref:`guides <blog-categories>` to understand how to use and combine the different built-in features.

 If you prefer to learn about NEM through guided lessons, consider taking one course from the following list.